Hundreds of Millions of Dollars Have Been Recovered for Injured Babies and Children

 The birth of a child is supposed to be one of life’s best occasions.
 For months, you dream of holding your healthy baby, imagining a future filled with laughter, first steps, and endless possibilities.
 But for an unthinkable number of families in Camden and across New Jersey, this dream is shattered in an instant.
 During labor or delivery, something goes terribly wrong, and a baby is left with a severe, lifelong injury that could have—and should have—been prevented.
 This is the devastating reality of a medical malpractice birth injury.

 It is easy to assume that with modern medicine, serious birth injuries are a relic of the past.
+However, recognizing common birth injuries—such as nerve damage, fractures, and neurological deficits—is essential for parents and caregivers, as these injuries can have lasting consequences if not promptly addressed.
+Timely and appropriate attention to a child’s medical care following a birth injury is critical to minimize complications and support the best possible recovery.
 The data tells a different, more alarming story.
 These are not rare, isolated incidents; they represent a significant patient safety crisis happening in hospitals in our communities every single day.

 One of the most tragic and talked-about statistics in New Jersey’s healthcare landscape involves profound racial disparities in maternal and infant outcomes.
 This is not just a statewide issue but a crisis that deeply affects communities like Camden.